ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 All aspects of the simulation have now been specified.
 In the top menu bar of APSIM, you can now select ``Save`` and then ``Run`` to perform the simulation.
-This should lead to a progress bar being visualised and subsequently a message indicating that the simulation has successfully being completed.
+This should lead to a progress bar being visualised and subsequently a message indicating that the simulation has successfully been completed.
-If an error message appears instead, carefully examine the details and identify where your file differs from the data entry shown in this tutorial.
+If instead an error message appears, carefully examine its details, and identify where your file differs from the data entry shown in this tutorial.

 Visualising Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The only remaining step is to adjust the results figures to our current analysis.
-It is good to keep in mind that the visualisation tools in APSIM are provided for convenience.
+It is good to remember that the visualisation tools in APSIM are provided primarily for convenience.
-They are especially useful for exploring if the simulation is functioning as intended, or if any corrections and modifications are necessary.
+They are particularly useful for checking whether the simulation is functioning as intended and for identifying if any corrections and modifications are necessary.
-Instead, when interested at generating outputs for external use (journal publications, reports, etc.), users can also generate figures by loading numeric APSIM results into their preferred programming tool for data visualisation (such as R or Python).
+Instead, when interested at generating outputs for external use (journal publications, reports, etc.), users can also generate figures by loading numeric APSIM results into their preferred tool for data visualisation (such as R, Python, Excel, Power BI).
 Select the *node* ``Sorghum Yield`` and rename it to ``Crop Yield``.
 Expand the *node*, generate a copy of ``Series``, and rename the two items to ``Yield_sorghum`` and ``Yield_mungbean``.
 Select ``Yield_sorghum`` and change the drop-down value for *"Data Source"* to ``HarvestReport_sorghum``.